South Dakota State University

-South Dakota State University (SDSU) is a public land-grant research university in Brookings, South Dakota.
-Founded in 1881, it is the state's largest and most comprehensive university and the oldest continually-operating university in South Dakota.
-The university is governed by the South Dakota Board of Regents, which governs the state's six public universities and two special schools.
+South Dakota State University (SDSU or SD State) is a public land-grant research university in Brookings, South Dakota, United States.
+Founded in 1881, it is the state's largest university and is the second oldest continually operating university in the state.
+The university is governed by the South Dakota Board of Regents.

 South Dakota State University is a land-grant university founded under the provisions of the 1862 Morrill Act.
 This land-grant heritage and mission has led the university to place a special focus on academic programs in agriculture, engineering, nursing, and pharmacy, as well as liberal arts.
 It is classified among "R2: Doctoral Universities – High research activity".
 The graduate program is classified as Doctoral, Science, Technology, Engineering, Math dominant.

 History

 The university was founded in the Dakota Territory on February 21, 1881, as Dakota Agriculture College.
 The first building, with funding from the territorial legislature, was built in 1883, six years before the State of South Dakota was formed.
 Numerous expansions were funded in the late 19th century and early 20th century.
 The name was changed in 1904 to South Dakota State College of Agriculture and Mechanic Arts.
 In 1964, the name was changed to South Dakota State University.
 The name change was largely promoted by the Alumni Association.
 Initiated in 1962, this name change reflected the more comprehensive education offered at the university.

 In 1923, SDSU's instructional program was organized under five divisions: Agriculture, Engineering, General Science, Home Economics, and Pharmacy.
 In 1956, a Nursing program was established, and in 1957 a formal graduate school was formed.
 When the university changed its name in 1964, the colleges were renamed Agriculture and Biological Sciences, Arts and Sciences, Engineering, Home Economics, Nursing, Pharmacy, and the Graduate School.
 In 1974, the College of General Registration (now the College of General Studies) was formed.
 In 1975, the Division of Education was created.
 An Honors College was formed in 1999.
 Two colleges and seven departments combined in 2009 to create the College of Education and Human Sciences.

+In 2016, Barry H. Dunn became the 20th President of South Dakota State University.

 In 2017, the colleges which make up the university were revised and in some cases renamed to the following: College of Agriculture, Food and Environmental Sciences; College of Arts, Humanities and Social Sciences; College of Education and Human Sciences; College of Nursing; College of Pharmacy & Allied Health Professions;

 Graduate School; Jerome J. Lohr College of Engineering; University College; and Van D. and Barbara B. Fishback Honors College.

-Presidents

-On May 23, 2016 (formal inauguration held September 29, 2016), Barry H. Dunn became the 20th President of South Dakota State University.
-Dunn and his wife are alumni of SDSU, and prior to becoming president, Dunn was the Dean of SDSU's College of Agriculture and Biological Sciences.